List of school districts in Utah

 The following is a list of public school districts within the State of Utah in the United States.
 In addition to the schools governed by these districts, the state has approximately 100 charter schools that operate independently of school districts, but still receive public funds.
 There are also approximately 120 private and parochial schools that operate within state.

 Districts

+According to state law, all school districts are separate from county and municipal governments.
+There are no public school systems in Utah dependent on other layers of government.

 All data is from the 2016-17 school year and is slightly outdated.